Healthy Breakfast • 5 Recipes to Start the Day Right

-Many people skip breakfast, either for lack of time or ideas.
-Now, those days are a thing of the past with these five breakfast ideas!
+Many people skip the first meal of the day, either for lack of time or ideas.
+Such mornings are now a thing of the past with these five recipes for a healthy breakfast!
 These meals are quick to prepare and full of variety.
-And some of them will help make meal prep a breeze!
+And some of them will make meal prep a breeze!

 1. Protein pancakes

 These fluffy protein pancakes are perfect when you are short on time in the morning.
 Mix all the ingredients, cook the pancakes in a pan and garnish them with lots of fresh fruit.
 Get a big boost of protein to start your day.

 One serving of pancakes (without topping) has 340 calories, 26 g of carbohydrates, 27 g of protein and 13 g of fat.

 Hungry for something savory for breakfast?
 Then this low-carb recipe is just what you’re looking for.
 These muffins go great with a slice of whole-grain bread for an extra dose of complex carbohydrates.

 One breakfast muffin has 107 calories, 1.5 g of carbohydrates, 10 g of protein and 6 g of fat.